TORONTO, Feb. 21, 2013 /CNW/ - The Canadian Restaurant and Foodservices

 that will help both patrons and restaurants."

-CRFA and EpiPen, the leading anaphylaxis treatment, have worked together
+CRFA has worked with EpiPen, the leading Anaphylaxis treatment, and

-in the restaurant industry and explains what restaurants can do to
+the restaurant industry and explains what restaurants can do to avoid

 The guide and poster will be distributed in English and French to CRFA's